RituPande/ctc/README.md

 There are many variations of CTC described above that can be used in sequence to sequence model:

-- Instead of just the hidden layer from the previous timestep and input to the current timestep , the model takes the output of the previous timeestep and input to the current timestep
+- Instead of just the hidden layer from the previous timestep and input to the current timestep , the model takes the output of the previous timestep and input to the current timestep
 - Bi-ditectional LTSM model can also be used instead of vanilla RNN.

 - Instead of greedy search and approximate search algorithm called beam search can also be used for more complex tasks.
 Refer [2],[3] for more details on beam search